Robert Walker, Baron Walker of Gestingthorpe

-He sat in the House of Lords as a crossbencher until his retirement from the House on 17 March 2021.
+Walker sat in the House of Lords as a crossbencher until his retirement from the House on 17 March 2021.

 Early life and non-judicial career

-Born on 17 March 1938, the son of Ronald Robert Antony Walker by his wife Mary Helen, Walker was educated at Downside School and Trinity College, Cambridge from where he graduated in 1959 with a Bachelor of Arts degree in Classics and Law.
+Robert Walker was born on 17 March 1938, as the son of Ronald Robert Antony Walker by his wife Mary Helen Welsh.
+He was educated at Downside School and Trinity College, Cambridge from where he graduated in 1959 with a Bachelor of Arts degree in Classics and Law.
 He was called to the bar at Lincoln's Inn in 1960 and became a Queen's Counsel in 1982.

 In 2010 he was the Treasurer of Lincoln's Inn.

-He is an Honorary Fellow of Trinity College, Cambridge.
+Walker was an Honorary Fellow of Trinity College, Cambridge.

-Lord Walker of Gestingthorpe has served on the Honorary Editorial Board of the Warwick Student Law Review since its inception in 2010.
+Lord Walker of Gestingthorpe served on the Honorary Editorial Board of the Warwick Student Law Review from its inception in 2010.

 Judicial career

 In 1994, Walker was appointed a High Court Judge in the Chancery Division, and as is customary was then made a Knight Bachelor, before appointment as a Lord Justice of Appeal in 1997.
-He succeeded Lord Slynn of Hadley GBE as a Lord of Appeal in Ordinary in 2002 and was created a Life Peer as Baron Walker of Gestingthorpe, of Gestingthorpe in the County of Essex.
+He succeeded Lord Slynn of Hadley as a Lord of Appeal in Ordinary in 2002 and was created a Life Peer as Baron Walker of Gestingthorpe, of Gestingthorpe in the County of Essex.
 He and nine other Lords of Appeal in Ordinary became Justices of the Supreme Court of the United Kingdom upon its inauguration on 1 October 2009.
+Walker also became a non-permanent judge for the Court of Final Appeal in Hong Kong in March of the same year.
+He was awarded the Gold Bauhinia Star for his services to the judiciary in Hong Kong by the Hong Kong government in 2019.
+He stayed on this position until his death in 2023.

 Personal life

 Lord Walker of Gestingthorpe married Suzanne Diana Leggi in 1962.
-They have one son (Robert, born 1963) and three daughters (Penelope Mary, born 1966; Julian Diana, born 1968; and Henrietta Solveig, born 1972).
+They had one son (Robert, born 1963) and three daughters (Penelope Mary, born 1966; Julian Diana, born 1968; and Henrietta Solveig, born 1972).
+He died on 16 November 2023, at the age of 85.